 As mentioned above, the ex-dividend is one business day before the record date of the stock.
 Anyone buying stock on or after this date does not qualify for the next dividend payment.
 Thus, it is paid to whomsoever owned the stock a day before the ex-dividend date.
 When the dividend is transferred from the company to the shareholders, the share price drops accordingly.
 This is why the share price goes down on the ex-dividend date.

 The ex-dividend date relies partially on the record date and the rules of the exchange it’s trading on.

 When a company declares a dividend, the board of directors sets a record date.
 This date draws a line where a person should be on the company’s record as a shareholder to be eligible for the next dividend payment.
 As the record date is established, ex-dividend date is also set, following the stock exchange regulations on which the stock is trading.

 Already well-established companies with predictable profits are considered some of the top dividends payers.
 The reason being, these companies intend to increase shareholders’ profit as much as general growth.

 Sectors like consumer staples, healthcare, pharmaceuticals, etc. are best known for keeping a regular track of dividend payments.
 Companies listed under Real Estate Investment Trusts (REIT) and Master Limited Partnerships (MLP) designations require detailed and specified dividends payments for shareholders.

 As opposed to well-established companies, start-ups and potentially high growth companies in the biotech or technology sectors often do not offer regular dividends due to a lack of predicting profits.

-The day when the company announces the dividends, approved by the shareholders before they are paid, is the announcement date.
+The announcement date is the day when the company announces the dividends, approved by the shareholders before they are paid.

 To those who don’t know, there is a day when the eligibility expires for dividends.
 That day is the ex-dividend date or just the ex-date.
 It is extremely crucial for any shareholder to know the ex-date.